 The Federal Office of Communications (OFCOM) handles telecommunications, broadcasting, and post issues.
 OFCOM is responsible for regulating industries and ensuring the quality of communications.
 This site provides access to legislation addressing the communications sector as well as a database of facts and figures, including TV and radio statistics.

 The Independent Complaints Authority for Radio and Television (ICA) determines whether broadcasted programs have violated law or telecommunications legislation.
 The ICA assesses complaints concerning radio and television.
-This site is only available in German, French, and Italian.
+This site is available in English, German, French, and Italian.

 The Tanzania Communication Regulatory Authority (TCRA) regulates the postal, broadcasting, and telecommunications industries in Tanzania.
 The TCRA ensures the efficiency of these sectors, and that they are accessible and technologically advanced.
 The website has information on policies, legislation, regulations, licensing, and statistics.